hortonworks-gallery/ambari-vnc-service/README.md

 #### Developer Quickstart on HDP Sandbox using Ambari Stacks
-An Ambari Stack service package for VNC Server with the ability to install Eclipse/IntelliJ as well to 'remote desktop' to the sandbox and quickly start developing on HDP Hadoop
+An Ambari Stack service package for VNC Server with the ability to install developer tools like Eclipse/IntelliJ/Maven as well to 'remote desktop' to the sandbox and quickly start developing on HDP Hadoop

 ##### Setup VNC stack